raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 `publish_report_files` should reuse the existing `ReportFile` model and permissions so the current reports download and versioning behavior continues to apply.

 Program-specific behavior lives behind adapters at the statistical weights node level.
 TANF, SSP, and Tribal TANF share one pipeline key, runner, run history, QA storage, notification path, and output publication rule set.
+The run parameter uses exact `DataFile.ProgramType` values: `TAN`, `SSP`, or `TRIBAL`; display aliases such as `TANF` or `Tribal TANF` are not accepted as request values.

 ---